-Gnomon is committed to providing a safe learning and working environment for students and employees that is free from all forms of discrimination, harassment, exploitation, or intimidation.
-Sexual misconduct is a form of discrimination.
-Sexual harassment includes unwelcome sexual advances, requests for sexual favors and/or verbal or physical conduct of a sexual nature.
-This includes, but not limited to, sexually-related drawings, pictures, jokes, teasing, uninvited touching or other sexually related comments.
-Gnomon strongly opposes harassment and sexual misconduct and such behavior is prohibited by school policy, federal and state law.
+Gnomon is committed to fostering an educational and working climate free from sexual harassment, sexual assault, sexual discrimination, sexual battery, sexual exploitation, and sexual violence.
+Sex discrimination can also include dating violence, domestic violence, and stalking.

+Gnomon strongly opposes harassment and sexual misconduct, and such behavior is prohibited by school policy and federal and state law.
 This policy applies to all Gnomon community members, including students, faculty, administrators, staff, and third parties conducting business or having any official capacity with the school or on school property.
-Gnomon is prepared to take prompt action to prevent and correct such behavior of individuals who engage in sexual harassment, as well as any other unlawful harassment based on factors such as race, color, national origin, ancestry, sex, gender, gender identification, sexual orientation, disability, age, religion, physical and/or mental disability, medical condition, veteran status, marital status or any other characteristic protected by institutional policy or state, local, or federal law.
+Gnomon is prepared to take prompt action to prevent and correct such behavior of individuals who engage in sexual harassment, as well as any other unlawful harassment based on factors such as race, color, national origin, ancestry, sex, gender, gender identification, sexual orientation, disability, age, religion, physical and/or mental disability, medical condition, veteran status, marital status, or any other characteristic protected by institutional policy or state, local, or federal law.

 Violations of this policy are not permitted and may result in disciplinary action up to and including expulsion or termination.
+Gnomon encourages any student or employee to immediately report these incidents.
+To define conduct expectations and provide recourse for individuals whose rights have been violated,